 Grilling 101: The Perfect Sausage

-When it comes to grilling great, delicious sausages, there are some rules that need to be followed.
-Even though there are hundreds of ways to make a sausage, following these simple steps will prepare you for every sausage that comes your way.
+When it comes to grilling great, delicious sausages, there are some rules that can help bring out the best in your grilling experience.
+Even though there are hundreds of ways to prepare sausage, following these simple steps will prep you for every sausage type that comes your way.

-The following methods of preparing sausage will always give you the desired results.
+The following preparation methods for sausage will give you the desired results.

 - Poach and Grill.
 Prepare your sausages over a medium heat.
 Do not boil!
-If you boil, you drive out the essential juices and flavorful oils in the meat and spices.
-Poaching allows you to appropriately brown the exterior that develops great flavor without overcooking.
+If you boil, you risk pushing out the essential juices and flavorful oils in the meat and spices.
+Poaching allows you to appropriately brown the exterior that develops great flavor, without overcooking.

 - Low and Slow.
-If you want your sausages to go straight to the grill, use indirect heat.
-Doing this can gain the attributes of pre-poaching with the deep caramelization from dry heat roasting.
+If you plan to move your sausages straight to the grill, use indirect heat.
+Doing so can deliver the attributes of pre-poaching with the deep caramelization that results from dry-heat roasting.

 - Butterfly It.
 This method works well with smoke/cooked style sausages.
 It allows you to achieve a unique level of textures on the surfaces.
-Opening up a fresh sausage is as bad as stabbing it with a fork.
+But don’t try this with fresh sausage.
+Doing so is as bad as piercing it with a fork.

-Using thermometers can also help in the grilling process.
-Measuring internal temperatures of your food gives you a reliable method of knowing when your food is ready.
+Using thermometers can help in the grilling process.
+Measuring internal temperatures of your food gives you that confidence that your food is ready and safe to eat.
 Here are some things to remember about cooking temperatures.

 - Benefits of Resting.
-Let all grilled items rest in a warm spot for at least ten minutes.
+Let all grilled items rest in a warm spot for at least 10 minutes.
 Resting allows the juices to redistribute through the cooked protein.
-This will result in a much more flavorful, moist end product.
+This will result in a much more flavorful and moist end product.